written by Jamus

 - Trish’s mother was an unfathomably terrible person.

-To wrap it into a nice package: I would complain that we already KNEW that Trish’s mother was a terrible person, and we don’t need to have this explained AGAIN.
-The second point is at least interesting, because it would suggest that Jessica always exercised some manner of restraint even in the early days.
-Three is relevant to this episode, but again…we ALREADY KNEW THIS STUFF.
+To wrap it into a nice package: I would complain that we already knew that Trish’s mother was a terrible person, and we didn’t need to have this explained again.
+The second point is at least interesting, because it would suggest that Jessica always exercised some manner of restraint, even in the early days.
+Three is relevant to this episode, but again…we already knew this stuff.
 I’ll dispense with the full details of the flashbacks because it’s pretty much that – Trish’s mom sucked, superpowers must be used in moderation, Jessica and Trish are BFFs.
 Moving on.

-So one application of “Jessica Death Stare” later and Robyn and the other would-be-lynch-mob members decide to stick to the story.
+So one application of “Jessica Death Stare” later and Robyn and the other members of the would-be lynch mob decide to stick to the story.
 While the corpse in the restaurant is carted away in silence, Jessica catches up with Trish to discuss their next move.
 Kilgrave is gone with Albert (his dad, remember?), and it will only be a matter of time before Albert’s body ends up on the pile.
-The pair decide to start canvassing the local morgues in anticipation of the old man showing up on a slab: it’s almost like we have to resort to good old-fashioned detective work again.
+The pair decide to start canvassing the local morgues in anticipation of the old man showing up on a slab.
+It’s almost like we have to resort to good old-fashioned detective work again.
 How refreshing!

 Jessica, in her sleep-deprived state, decides to have an altercation with a truck, apparently breaking a rib or two in the process and prompting Trish to retrieve the wounded heroine from the streets.
 It’s just before Trish picks up her friend that we have Will wandering back into the picture with an awkward and creepy smile on his face and a twitch in his eyes.
-We remember that Will isn’t quite in the right mindset after the good doctor Koslov got him onto some really powerful drugs – the “Combat Enhancers” as Albert hypothesized earlier.
-He’s being an insistent bugger, questioning Trish about Jessica’s whereabouts and we can already see where this is going.
+We remember that Will isn’t quite in the right mindset after the good Doctor Koslov got him onto some really powerful drugs – the “combat enhancers” as Albert hypothesized earlier.
+Will’s being an insistent bugger, questioning Trish about Jessica’s whereabouts and we can already see where this is going.

 The show, or the ice cream shop, decided I should get a mouthful of the “Will has gone nuts” side-story instead.
 That we should explore and redefine the relationship between Trish and Jessica which has already been well-established in episodes past.
 It’s not that this is a terrible option, but it is not what I expected or hoped would be covered.
 This feels like a delay before getting into what is the most pressing storyline.
 Just saying.

 Eventually, it’s not the body of Albert that arrives in the morgue, but the charred remains of Kilgrave’s mother and Detective Oscar Clemens.
 I say “charred remains”, but that is by no means the method by which they died.
-Before the fire left them in that condition, they were both already dead: something Jessica realizes right away and makes the connection.
+Before the fire left them in that condition, they were both already dead – something Jessica realizes right away and makes the connection to our murderer.
 Will was the only other person who could have known about the setup with Trish and Albert, and he was the only other person in her little squad who had access to police-issue ammunition and weaponry.

 Well, that was dramatic.
-About an hour later, Malcolm returns home after a very depressing conversation with Robin (Just stop hanging out with her, man.
+About an hour later, Malcolm returns home after a very depressing conversation with Robyn (Just stop hanging out with her, man.
 Seriously.
-Chick is just a downer, yo.) and hears the rummaging of Koslov’s men inside of Jessica’s apartment.
-Deciding NOT to get involved this time, Malcolm retreats to the inside of his apartment and promptly locks the door.
+Chick is just a downer, yo.) and hears Koslov’s men rummaging around inside Jessica’s apartment.
+Deciding not to get involved this time, Malcolm retreats to the inside of his apartment and promptly locks the door.

 All right, let’s allow the dust to settle and get into the Bigs and Littles.

-2. While I didn’t find the flashbacks to be incredibly necessary, the teenage Jessica struggling with the sudden superpowers was interesting.
-Even as a young girl, she was quick to realize that this was something to be guarded and kept quiet – but more compelling is the question of HOW she suddenly got them.
+- While I didn’t find the flashbacks to be incredibly necessary, the teenaged Jessica struggling with sudden superpowers was interesting.
+Even as a young girl, she was quick to realize that this was something to be guarded and kept quiet, but more compelling is the question of how she suddenly got them.
 With only two episodes left to go, I’m hoping we get to see that explained.

-2. Two little things that irked me.
+- Two little things that irked me.
 During the first meet-up with Jessica and Trish, it’s Trish who comments “you need to clean up before we go to the morgue”.
 Jessica agrees to this and says, “let’s go home first” – and in the very next scene, we’re at the morgue anyways.
 So what was the point of that little discussion of hygiene, hmm?
 Second, how did Jessica know it was Luke when the sender was listed as “unknown”?